NorwegianVeterinaryInstitute/ALPPACA/README.md

 # Information
 ALPPACA is a pipeline for various phylogenetic analyses of prokaryotic isolates.
 The pipeline includes core genome-, core gene-, and reference-based (mapping) phylogeny.

+# Installation and Running
-Please check the wiki for more information on the pipeline.
+Please check the [wiki](https://github.com/NorwegianVeterinaryInstitute/ALPPACA/wiki) on how to install and run the pipeline.